Museum and heritage postgraduate studies

 An appropriate bachelor's degree.

-This diploma, comprising an introductory course, a practicum, an elective course and a research essay or project, provides a flexible qualification for working professionals or graduate students seeking a career in the field.
+This diploma, comprising an introductory course, a practicum, and 60 further points from the MMHS schedule (or approved points) provides a flexible qualification for working professionals or graduate students seeking a career in the field.

 An appropriate bachelor's degree.

-It is also possible to go from a GDipMHS to an MA (by thesis).
-However, if this is being considered it is recommended that students do MHST 513 Research Methods as part of their GDipMHS because it provides the necessary foundation in research methods and the opportunity to develop a proposal for the dissertation topic.
+It is also possible to go from a PGDipMHP to an MA (by thesis).
+However, if this is being considered it is recommended that students do MHST 513 Research Methods as part of their PGDipMHP because it provides the necessary foundation in research methods and the opportunity to develop a proposal for the dissertation topic.

-This postgraduate degree requires four taught courses, two practicums and a dissertation based on original research.
 The unique combination of theoretical and applied study at an advanced level prepares graduates for a career in museums, art galleries, and a range of cultural and natural heritage organisations in New Zealand.
-Taking advantage of Wellington's rich cultural resources, classes incorporate numerous field trips and input from senior staff of local organisations.
+Taking advantage of Wellington's rich cultural resources, the classes incorporate numerous field trips and input from senior staff of local organisations.

 A Bachelor's degree